BubbleDuckz/AgeofDuck---ELO-overlay-Age-of-Empires-2-DE-/README.md

 Age of Duck is a lightweight, real-time overlay application designed to enhance your Age of Empires 2: Definitive Edition (AoE2 DE) gaming experience by displaying live player ELO ratings (current and peak) to give you some foreknowledge before your game even starts.

 **What is this app for?**
 When you're playing AoE2 DE, it can be hard to quickly assess the skill levels of players in your current match.
-Age of Duck connects to the AoE2 Companion API to fetch live match data and display player ratings, civilizations, and game modes directly on your screen — no need to alt-tab or open external websites.
+Age of Duck connects to the [AoE2 Companion App](https://app.aoe2companion.com/) to fetch live match data and display player ratings, civilizations, and game modes directly on your screen — no need to alt-tab or open external websites.

 **Key features include:**